 There are gaps in the evidence base for the areas of gender reassignment.
 However, it is not considered that further information in these areas will influence the CIL charging schedule.
 Given CIL contributions will be spent on local infrastructure, it is expected that funds collected from CIL should result in positive impacts on this group as well as all other equality groups.

 Engagement and consultation with stakeholders

-The Preliminary Draft Charging Schedule will be put before Cabinet on 25th February 2014, and Council on 4th March 2014 and then public consultation will take place in accordance with the Council's Statement of Community Involvement from 17th March to 23rd April 2014.
+The Preliminary Draft Charging Schedule was published for public consultation in accordance with the Council's Statement of Community Involvement from 17th March to 23rd April 2014.